August 24, 2013

 AIChE will bestow the James E. Baily Award for Outstanding Contributions to the Field of Biological Engineering upon Kristi at the 2013 Fall Meeting in San Francisco.
 She will deliver her award lecture November 5, 2013, 6:00pm-7:00pm Hilton SF, Grand Ballroom.
 Congrats Kristi and I hope we see you there.

 Abby Bernard has demonstrated exception leadership and poise through her five years in the Anseth group and is leaving for a succesful career at Michelin tires.
 She is the first two-time Employee of the Month and will be missed.
 Congratulations Abby!

 July 31, 2013

-Daniel McKinnon's paper "Synthetic hydrogel platform for three-dimensional culture of embryonic stem cell-derived motor neurons" which described a synthetic hydrogel capable of maintaining the viability and enabling the axon extension of encapsulated ES-derived motor neurons was selected for the front cover of Biomaterials Science.
+Daniel McKinnon's article "Synthetic hydrogel platform for three-dimensional culture of embryonic stem cell-derived motor neurons" described a minimum synthetic niche useful for studying motor neurons in a biophysically and biochemically defined environment.

 Adriane Rosales, a recent graduate of Prof. Rachel Segalman's lab at UC-Berkeley, joined the Anseth Group as a new postdoc.
 She brings a wealth of expertise in polymer engineering, nanostructured materials, and peptide self-assembly to the group and will be working on applying dynamic, peptide-based materials to biomedical systems.